gb-archive/usenti/README.md

 The main drive for Usenti has always been for use in GBA development.
 As such, it has a good exporter to GBA-usable formats.
 The same one as in grit in fact, so I'll refer you to that for further details.

+> This page is an historical archive maintained by [gbadev.net](https://gbadev.net/).
+The tool was originally published over `https://www.coranac.com/projects/#usenti`, now offline.

 ## Readme